 He lives now as a cyborg: Genji is a living weapon with enhanced speed, agility, and strength.
-It wasn't until he met omnic monk, and Overwatch hero, Zenyatta that he accepted his uniqueness as a gift.
+It wasn’t until he met the omnic monk, and Overwatch hero, Zenyatta that he accepted his uniqueness as a gift.
 Free from what held him back before, Genji is stronger than ever.
-Overwatch's cyborg ninja is one of the most challenging heroes to learn, so a little bit of inner peace could help burgeoning Genji mains, too.
+Overwatch’s cyborg ninja is one of the most challenging heroes to learn, so a little bit of inner peace could help burgeoning Genji mains, too.

 Mastering the shuriken and sword will turn any player into a serious threat.
 Here are some tips and strategies for playing Genji like a ninja.

 Cyber-Agility is a core piece of Genji’s kit.
 As a passive, it’s always on.
 He can climb walls and double jump on command.
 Reaching areas that other heroes can’t, Genji has mobility that sets him apart from most other DPS characters.
 Speed allows Genji to dance in and out of battle—he’s hard to hit when moving—to gain a positioning advantage.
 Get creative with approaches using Genji.
 Catch your enemies by surprise by flanking from a weird angle and dashing away before you can get caught.